Enchanter’s Nightshade – Circaea lutetiana

 Description

-Leaves: The leaves are typically three-lobed and appear in a basal rosette.
+Leaves: The leaves are opposite, lance-shaped, and often have a glossy appearance.

-Habitat: It is commonly found in woodlands, often in moist or rocky areas.
+Habitat: It is commonly found in woodlands, especially in moist, shaded areas.

-Distribution: Round-lobed hepatica is native to eastern and central North America.
+Distribution: Wild blue phlox is native to eastern North America.

 Occurrence